-It’s not just physical characteristics that an inbred cat will inherit.
-There are likely to be personality traits too.
-This is why mating cats from the same litter is done so often by cat breeders – they can shape the temperament that the litter is born with.
+It’s not just physical characteristics that an inbred cat will inherit, but the personality traits, too.
+This is why mating cats from the same litter is done by cat breeders, as they can shape the temperament that the litter is born with.

-Breeding sibling cats can produce a calm temperament, or a playful demeanor if the parent cats share the same personality.
-The likelihood is that they will, simply because they are related.
-This can prove very attractive to owners looking for a specific type of cat to fit in with their lifestyle.
+Breeding sibling cats can produce a calm temperament or a playful demeanor if the parent cats share the same personality.
+In all likelihood, it’s because they’re related.
+This can be attractive to owners looking for a specific cat to fit in with their lifestyle.

 Mate with Caution

-If inbreeding is allowed to continue too often, serious health problems tend to occur time and time again with some of the more pedigree cat breeds.
-In a Scientific Reports study, 64.9% of Persian cats studied recorded at least one disorder.
+According to Scientific Reports, 64.9% of Persian cats studied recorded at least one disorder.
 As Persians are one of the most inbred breeds, this high statistic begs the question: ‘is it safe for cats from the same litter to mate?’

-There’s the morality of the practice to consider too.
-Inbreeding isn’t socially acceptable in human society, so many critics have issues with manipulating nature to achieve the desired result.
+There’s the morality of the practice to consider, too.
+Inbreeding isn’t socially acceptable to humans, so many critics have issues with manipulating nature to achieve the desired result.

 Inbred Cat Symptoms

-Inbreeding is when closely related cats mate.
+Inbreeding occurs when closely related cats mate.
 This includes brother and sister, father and daughter, mother and son, and half-siblings.

-Cat breeders often use inbreeding as a way to predict how their kittens will look – particularly in pedigree cat breeds.
-Inbreeding helps breeders keep track of their cats’ prestigious bloodlines while fixing what are seen as bad traits.
-They can also promise certain characteristics to potential buyers who are looking for something specific in a feline.
+Cat breeders often use inbreeding to predict how their kittens will look, particularly pedigree breeds.
+Inbreeding enables breeders to keep track of their cats’ prestigious bloodlines while fixing their bad traits.
+Also, they can promise certain characteristics to buyers looking for something specific in a feline.

-However, inbreeding is not without its problems.
-Not only is it seen as ethically and morally wrong, but cats born through inbreeding can suffer from an array of various health issues.
+However, inbreeding isn’t without its problems.
+Not only is it seen as ethically and morally wrong, but cats born through inbreeding can experience various health complications.

 Inbreeding increases the risk of genetic defects.
-Though more likely to appear in pedigree cats, all inbred cats are vulnerable.
-Inherited disorders arise due to abnormal genes that are passed down through the generations.
-They can be obvious at birth, while others may not develop or present themselves until later in life.
+Though more likely to occur in pedigree cats, all inbred cats are vulnerable.
+Inherited disorders arise due to abnormal genes passed down through the generations.
+They can be obvious at birth, while others may not present themselves until later in life.

-As a natural by-product, potential buyers aren’t usually willing to purchase a cat that displays obvious health issues, rendering the animal unsaleable.
-Breeders will often choose to put the animal to sleep because it doesn’t meet requirements.
+As a natural by-product, buyers aren’t usually willing to purchase a cat with obvious health issues, rendering the animal unsaleable.
+Breeders will often choose to put the animal to sleep because it doesn’t meet the requirements.

-Cats that are regularly bred with cats from the same bloodline will eventually start to produce litters that have more harmful health issues.
+Cats regularly bred with cats from the same bloodline will eventually produce unhealthy litters.

-Classic overbreeding symptoms include small litter sizes that include only one or two kittens.
-These kittens may be born with a series of abnormalities, including a misaligned jaw, crooked nose, wonky eyes, and teeth and mouth defects.
+Classic overbreeding symptoms include small litter sizes with only 1-2 kittens.
+These kittens may be born with a series of abnormalities, including a misaligned jaw, crooked nose, uneven eyes, and teeth and mouth defects.

-Other serious health issues can occur too.
+Also, other issues can occur.
 This includes low fertility in female cats, immune deficiencies that result in a high death rate, and cancers in infant cats.

 Maintaining Breed Purity

-If you’re choosing to intentionally breed sibling cats, or cats from the same litter, do so with caution.
-Inbreeding is never a guaranteed process – it’s key you understand the risks beforehand.
+If you’re intentionally breeding sibling cats or cats from the same litter, you should do so with caution, as inbreeding is never a guaranteed process.